Popular psychology: Popularization of psychology

 a vociferous attack on applied psychology [and] argued that psychology had forsaken its scientific roots so that individual psychologists might achieve popularity and prosperity.

 After the Depression hit in 1929, popular literature began to decline while scientific publications in periodicals increased.
 This discrepancy between the public sector and academia supported the popular belief that professional psychologists were not interested in solving America's problems.
 The lack of professional participation provided pseudoscientific and unprofessional psychological literature to become very popular.
 In the 1930s, self-help books and the publication of three magazines (Modern Psychologist, Practical Psychology Monthly, and Psychology Digest) became part of a popular psychology movement.

 World War II gave professional psychology another chance to prove its value as a science with an increase in professional opportunities.
 In the article "Don't They Understand Us?
 A history of Psychology's Public Image", Benjamin describes the direction of psychology at the time:

 The praise psychologists received from government, industry, and the military provided a tremendous boost for the public image of psychology...
 Yet many contemporary psychologists are concerned that the current image is far from acceptable and that the science and profession of psychology continues to suffer because of that image.

 Current status of popular psychology

 In his Presidential Address to the APA in 1969, George Armitage Miller was hopeful for psychology's future stating, "that the real impact of psychology will be felt, ... through its effects on the public at large, through a new and different public conception of what is humanly possible and what is humanly desirable."

+Current events influence the popularity of areas in psychology.
+During 2020 and 2021 many of the most popular psychology articles were about COVID-19 and even Zoom fatigue.
+The APA's most downloaded journal articles frequently include research about social media.
+Social media frequently spreads misinformation about health, and this could extend to mental health misinformation.
+Psychobabble can be used on social media to spread this misinformation.
+However, social media can be a place where pop psychology is used to spread mental health awareness.

+Limits and criticism

+A June 2023 article by Vox Media explored the limits of pop psychology terms ("therapy speak") saying "people become attached to terms that encapsulate certain events and people, to varying degrees, in order to bolster an argument or justify an experience.
+Having common language to describe a difficult situation can help people more effectively communicate their concerns and garner support, but these terms can just as easily be weaponized."